California Voting Rights Act: Court cases and settlements

-Since the CVRA applies to the 58 counties, over 480 cities, and over 1,000 school districts in California, it is difficult to list all of the jurisdictions that, in response to the CVRA, have gone to districts or are in the process of doing so.
+Since the CVRA applies to the 58 counties, over 480 cities, and over 1,000 school districts in California, it is difficult to list all of the jurisdictions that have gone to districts or are in the process of doing so in response to the CVRA.
 Several sources list a selection of jurisdictions that have moved to districts but as the legal issues are clarified by court decisions and state laws, the number of cases brought and settled has increased.
 The Southwest Voter Registration Education Project (SVREP) has a partial list published in 2016.
 The Rose Institute of State and Local Government of Claremont McKenna College in a "White Paper" analysed the effect of the CVRA with a partial list of cities that have gone to districts as of 2016.
 The Lawyers Committee for Civil Rights lists over 118 school districts that have gone to districts as of 2014 because of the CVRA.
 The League of California Cities has a set of PowerPoint Slides which describe the CVRA process after AB350 amended California elections Code 10010 which includes some case studies.

-After the 2016 modifications to elections code 10010 settlements became simpler, and less expensive.
+After the 2016 modifications to Section 10010, settlements became simpler and less expensive.

-A partial list of cities for which information is available is: